dylanmc/CryptoBook/src/3_CryptolIntro.md

 _infix operators_.
 The only difference between a function and an operator is that when you call a function, its name comes first followed by the values you want the function to operate on (we call those its _arguments_).
-Operators only work with 2-arguments, and the operator name comes _between_ the two arguments.
+Operators only work with two arguments, and the operator name comes _between_ the two arguments.
 All of the normal math operators you're familiar with are infix operators, like: $5 + 2 - 3$.

+**_Arguments vs. parameters_**: when we talk about defining and calling functions, we've talked about both _arguments_ and _parameters_, so you may wonder "what's the difference?"
+The answer is that _parameters are in a function's definition_, and _arguments are what you pass to a function when you call it_.
+So:

+`let foo x y = x - y` // x and y are the parameters of _f_
+`f 5 3` // here we've passed 5 and 3 as arguments to f

 ### Reversing a sequence